github9175/JOS-operating-system/Lab1.md

 f010001d:    0f 20 c0                 mov    %cr0,%eax
 ```

-it is the corresponding machine code for the boot loader entering the kernel.
+it is the corresponding machine code for the boot loader to enter the kernel.

 ## Part 3:
 We will now start to examine the minimal JOS kernel in a bit more detail.